 OLED is a next-generation display technology that is replacing LCD displays in several markets, such as small displays for mobile applications, TVs and microdisplays.
 OLEDs are made from thin films of organic light emitting materials that emit light when electricity is applied.
 OLEDs have a much simpler structure compared to LCDs and have several advantages over the incumbent technology.

-- Faster refresh rate
+- Fast refresh rate

 - Wide operation temperature range

-Leading OLED Microdisplay makers
+The OLED Microdisplay market

-OLED-Info's OLED Microdisplay Market Report
+OLED-Info's OLED and MicroLED Microdisplay Market Report

 - Why OLED microdisplays are better than LCD or DLP ones